sheryever/simple-access-orm/Docs/Roadmap.md

 - vitual properties must behave like NotASpParameter marked perperty in Entities drived from StoredProcedureParameters (Testing)
 - Remove StoredProcedureParameters inheritance from Enity Class to make entity more lighter
 - Add StoredProcedure names with repository method mappings in repository settings
-- Add Sql Generation for Non StoredProcedures command types
+- Add Sql Generation for Non StoredProcedures command types (Insert,Update,Delete,GetAll and Get)
 - Rewrite code generation application
  - Allow developer to add more T4 Templates
  - Allow developer to edit T4 Templates directly inside the application
-- Code Generation for CURD if your is not passing sql in repository Insert,Update,Delete,GetAll and Get